axibase/atsd/integration/tableau/max-min_by_year_for_one_metric.md

-# Max-Min by year for one metric
+# MAX-MIN by year for one metric

  Let's try to create the line showing the difference between the maximum and minimum export value in each year.
-There you can find explanation of making calculation.
+There you can find explanation of making customer calculation.

  We will need `bi.ex_net1.m` table: